-Available documents on the SSR1 Review Implementation Home page indicate that SSR guidance is included and addressed in relevant reports, strategies, and procedures.
+Available documents on the SSR1 Review Implementation homepage indicate that SSR guidance is included and addressed in relevant reports, strategies, and procedures.
 However, the available reports do not provide sufficient insight into SSR activities and lack detail regarding the implementation and the execution of SSR activities.

 The SOP does not indicate which activities, priorities, and expenditures in the SOP are SSR-related.
 Crucially, the mechanisms envisioned by SSR1 have been replaced by other organizational and process tools, complicating both assessment and implementation.